 This acronym reminds us of how to PRAY the scriptures in the way of the Fifth Path.
 Here is the PRAY acronym which was introduced to you in subchapter 1.1.

-In this subchapter we will enter into its use in greater detail, depth, application and power.
+In this subchapter we will enter into the use of PRAY in greater detail, depth, application and power.

 The P in PRAY represents praise and thanksgiving!